fvjr/HW-1/homework notes.md

 5.)
 Updated header, nav, and div elements for unordered list items between lines 10 - 19 6.)
 Reorganized CSS to follow flow of HTML
 7.)
 Updated CSS for footer - changed h2 to h4
 8.)
-Combined CSS classes with the same attributes
+Combined CSS classes with the same selectors and properties 9.)
+Added comments to the CSS file
 -----